SajadKarim/blog/content/en/posts/HazratJesusAS_HazratKabir.md

 In her letter, Madam Noor Jehan asked Khomeini for a fatwa on how to perform Nazar or Nyaz (a noble charity act) in the name of Imam Hussain A.S.
 She wanted to know if it was permissible.
 Khomeini's response was quite disturbing for her (and many like her).
 In his response, he equated the money earned from singing or acting to pig's urine.
 In summary, such money is not just unacceptable but disgustingly haram, and it couldn't be used for charity or personal use, just like pig is haram in Islam.

-The link to the video is given below.
+The link to the video: https://www.youtube.com/embed/xsc12Quq4p8?si=rd8PkgawDmDVjLHv&amp;start=655

-<iframe width="560" height="315" src="https://www.youtube.com/embed/xsc12Quq4p8?si=rd8PkgawDmDVjLHv&amp;start=655" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Anyhow, this reminded me of a quote from Hazrat Kabir and a historic event from Prophet Jesus (SWA).

 >When I went to look for the bad, I did not find anyone bad.
 >